lorebooks-wiki/glossary/docs/concepts/git-diff/hey-vsauce-gildedguy-here.md

 ---

 Content available freely licensed under CC BY-SA 4.0 International.
-When you using some text here or even remixing/forking this, please provide attribution to this article.
+When you using some text here or even remixing/forking this, please provide attribution to this article, [as per this guideline](..).